s-zaj/gizmo_01_commits/01_refs.md

 The most direct way to reference a commit is via its SHA-1 hash.

-A "refs" in an indirect ways to refer to a commit.
+A "ref" is an indirect way to refer to a commit.
 You can think of it as an alias for a commit object (hash).
 This is Git’s internal mechanism of representing branches and tags.

 Refs are stored as normal text files in the .git/refs directory